 I've covered the details of the indoor habitat now.
 Simply adding food and water beyond an approximation of what they eat outdoors is the easy part of their care.

-Everyone gets a piece of fresh, organic Romaine lettuce daily, a little piece of organic apple, and half an organic grape.
+Every cricket or katydid gets a piece of fresh, organic Romaine lettuce daily, a little piece of organic apple, and half an organic grape.
 I put all three on the wooden skewer to make little produce kabobs.
 Ground crickets, field crickets, and trigs have theirs served on the floor of their cages.

 Oblong-winged Katydid eating his apple

 This is not very complicated.
 They want to be warm, so keep them in a warm room.
 If they can get some south sun when available, they will enjoy it.
 They like peaceful, quiet surroundings and don't seem to mind a cat watching them.
-And if it gets really chilly, help them out a little with a space heater.
+If it gets really chilly, help them out a little with a space heater.

 Remember that some of these insects will sing during the day, and others only sing at night.
 Broad-winged Tree Crickets are powerful singers and are too loud for the bedroom, but ground crickets or a Rattler Round-winged Katydid would be lovely.
 A Four-spotted Tree Cricket might not be overly loud, but a Jumping Bush Cricket will be too boisterous.
 You'll figure out your own preferences and you'll enjoy doing so.